-Shaky oasis for some polar bears found, but not for species
+A group of polar bears has found a shaky oasis in Greenland

 Occasionally, a bear from elsewhere breeds with the southeast bear, but Shapiro said it’s infrequent and only one-way with no bear heading north and breeding with that population.

-In general these bears are thinner than other Arctic bears, with females weighing about 400 pounds (185 kilograms), compared to 440 to 560 pounds (199 to 255 kilograms) elsewhere in the North American Arctic, Laidre said.
+In general these bears are thinner than other Arctic bears, with females weighing about 400 pounds, compared to 440 to 560 pounds elsewhere in the North American Arctic, Laidre said.
 And they also tend to have fewer cubs, which could be because they are so isolated and don’t get as many mating opportunities, she said.

 Because this group hadn’t been studied before, Laidre said it is impossible to tell if the Southeast Greenland polar bear population has just adapted to be smaller and have fewer cubs or whether these are indicators of a stressed population and not a good sign for survival.
 Shapiro and others don’t think it looks good.